NoCap: 2019: Shooting charge

-In late 2019, Crawford turned himself in to the Alabama Police Department.
+In late 2019, Crawford turned himself in to Alabama police.
 Crawford was later charged with firing a gun in an occupied building, possession of a controlled substance, and felony violation of probation.
 He was charged alongside his sister Brianna Crawford who was charged with shooting into an occupied building and reckless endangerment.
 Sgt.
 LaDerrick DuBose with the Mobile Police Department stated: